nrobinaubertin/dockerfiles/samba/README.md

 Samba
 =====
-*Simple, lightweight and secure Samba docker container, based on Alpine Linux.*
+*Simple, lightweight and secure Samba docker container based on Alpine Linux.*

 ![samba logo](https://upload.wikimedia.org/wikipedia/commons/e/e8/Samba_Logo.png)

-### what is Samba ?
+### What is Samba ?
 Samba is a re-implementation of the SMB networking protocol.
 It facilitates file and printer sharing among Linux and Windows systems as an alternative to NFS.

 ### Goal of this container
 I am trying really hard to make a drop-in container, as simple as possible to setup.
-Only one shared folder with all permissions to anybody on the local network : perfect for family use.
+Only one shared folder with all permissions to anybody on the local network: perfect for family use.

 ### Features
 - Based on Alpine Linux.